Helium production in the United States: History

 During World War II, military demand for helium rose, so the federal government built a number of new helium-extraction plants.
 One such plant was at Shiprock, New Mexico, to recover helium from gas at the Rattlesnake Field.
 Gas from the Rattlesnake field, like that of a number of other fields in the Four Corners area, contained mostly nitrogen and very little hydrocarbons, and was produced exclusively for the helium.

 The Helium Acts Amendments of 1960 empowered the U.S. Bureau of Mines to arrange for five private plants to recover helium from natural gas.
 The Bureau also built a 425 mi pipeline from Bushton, Kansas, to connect those plants with the government's partially depleted Cliffside gas field, near Amarillo, Texas.
 The crude helium (50 to 80 percent helium) was injected and stored in the Cliffside gas field until needed, when it then was further purified.

 By 1995, a billion cubic meters of the gas had been stored, but the reserve was US$1.4 billion in debt, prompting the Congress of the United States in 1996 to phase out the reserve.
 The resulting Helium Privatization Act of 1996 (Public Law 104–273) directed the United States Department of the Interior to empty the reserve.
 Sales to government and government contractors began in 1998.
 Sales to the open market began in 2003.
-The sales program paid the indebtedness, and is still selling helium.
+The sales program paid the indebtedness, and ended in 2024.